Sharon Begley Science Reporting Fellowship

 How can I support the fellowship?

-STAT is launching a campaign to raise additional funding to support the growth and sustainability of the Sharon Begley-STAT Science Reporting Fellowship for years to come.
-Your contribution will help pay for fellows’ reporting expenses and salaries, program administrative costs, and other operational costs for recruiting and cultivating new talent.
-Contributions can be made here.
+STAT is launching a campaign to raise additional funding to support the growth and sustainability of the Sharon Begley Science Reporting Fellowship for years to come.
+Your contribution will help pay for fellows’ reporting expenses and salaries, program administrative costs, and other operational costs.
+All contributions will directly help STAT’s newsroom recruit and cultivate new talent to support and diversify science journalism.
+(Contributions to STAT are not tax-deductible.)
+Click here to contribute via STAT.

 Why is the fellowship named for Sharon Begley?

 Begley, STAT’s senior science writer, was one of the nation’s finest science journalists and was known for her enthusiasm for mentoring and teaching the next generation.
 She was especially eager to help other women advance in a profession that, when she began as a researcher at Newsweek in 1977, was unwelcoming.
 She later worked at the Wall Street Journal and Reuters, before joining STAT at its founding in 2015.
+She was one of the STAT reporters honored as a finalist for the 2021 Pulitzer Prize for breaking news reporting, for their “prescient, expert and accessible coverage” of the Covid-19 pandemic.
 Her legacy includes her powerful advocacy for people of color, exemplified by a series she wrote in 2016 and 2017 about the neglect by scientists, government funders, drug makers and hospitals of patients with sickle cell disease, who in the U.S. are predominantly Black.
 This fellowship pays tribute to her outstanding career while paving the way for the next generation of science journalists.

 Who can I contact with other questions?